About Jeff Ellis & Associates, Inc.

-- E&A works with over 600 organization in the United States and around the world, servicing approximately 100 million guests annually.
+- E&A works with over 600 organizations in the United States and around the world, servicing more than 100 million guests each year.

-- E&A clients and training centers train over 40,000 lifeguards every year.
+- E&A CARMP™Clients, Customized Risk Prevention Program™ participants, and ILTP® - Training Centers train over 40,000 lifeguards every year.

 - E&A conducts over 2,000 Aquatic Safety Operational Audits every year.